sanu151/React-JS/README.md

 - Event handlers allow you to respond to user interactions and update state accordingly.
 - Use state and event handlers effectively to create engaging and responsive user interfaces.

-By understanding state, `setState`, and event handlers, you can build powerful and dynamic React applications.

 ## conditional rendering in React using ternary operators and short-circuit evaluation